Schoolforbasics/runbooks/AnacondaRepo.rst

 access is not available or restricted for security reasons.
 For these restricted a.k.a.
 "Air Gap" environments, Continuum ships the entire Anaconda product suite on portable storage medium or as a downloadable TAR archive.
+Additionally, Continuum provides a set of Air Gap TAR archives for those environments only needing certain platform architectures, such as 64-Bit Linux, 32-Bit Linux, etc.
+With the exception of 64-Bit Linux, These platform-based archives include all of the available packages for that platform.
+The 64-Bit Linux archive contains 64-Bit Linux packages PLUS packages neecessary to install Anaconda Repo.

+Additional platforms can be added by downloading the corresponding TAR archive and importing it to the local Anaconda Repo.
+See the section titled "Optional: Prepare Environment for Platform-based Installation" below to prepare your environment before starting the Anaconda Repo Installation.

-Where necessary, additional instructions for Air Gap environments are noted.
+Where necessary, additional instructions for Air Gap environments are noted throughout this document.
 If you have any questions about the instructions, please contact your sales representative or Priority Support team, if applicable, for additional assistance.